 Last week, the BBC reported that Twitter was planning to hide “rule-breaking” politicians’ tweets after Twitter had announced that it will hide tweets by world leaders and politicians that in Twitter’s sole opinion break its rules.

-Can Twitter ever be objectives in making sure it does not censure only politicians who are on one side of the political spectrum?
+Can Twitter ever be objective in making sure it does not censure only politicians who are on one side of the political spectrum?

 Twitter can hardly be expected to be objective in making those decisions.
 Most of Twitter’s employees (as most of Silicon Valley’s employees) are made out of one kind of people who tend to vote one way rather than the other.